 The number and range of opportunities for skilled graduates which exist in the Computing/IT sector in Ireland has been well documented.
 Employers in this sector are continually highlighting the difficulties they face in filling certain vacancies.
 Currently, in Ireland, opportunities are outgrowing supply.
 Most recruitment websites are testament to this.

-If you wish to specialise in an area of Computing and IT, Networking is one viable option.
+If you wish to specialise in a specific area of Computing and IT, Networking is one viable option.
 In the world of computers, networking is the practice of linking two or more computing devices together for the purpose of sharing data.
-Networks are built with a mix of computer hardware and computer software.
+Networks are built with a mix of computer hardware and programming software.

 Networks are a major component of ICT (Information & Communication Technology) communication.
 If Networking interests you, there are many courses of offer – both via private course providers and the CAO.
 Most courses provide learners with both the practical and theoretical knowledge of basic networks.
 Participants will learn about the different components used to create a network including hardware, software and topologies.